LoraLou/Project3/README.md

 2. Converting data into geojson: Lora, Hima, Kesha
 3. Create US Map: Kesha
 4. Place pins for each university: Kesha
-5. Select each pin and populate university name and graduation rate: Lora
+5. Select each pin and populate university name, graduation rate and total enrollment: Lora
 6. Create a dropdown menu of states and table that displays name of college(s), graduation rate(s), and average SAT and ACT scores: Juhi, Hima
 7. Develop a pie chart displaying percentage of Bachelors, Masters, Doctoral graduates from the US in 2013 (JS Library): Juhi, Hima
 8. Flask app: Everyone